cs0320-f25/playwright-gearup/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+#### `npm run playwright`

+Runs playwright tests for the application

 ## TODOs:

 #### src/index.css

-1. Try to get the first media query to activate
-2. Create a dark mode for the application using media queries
+1. Create a dark mode for the application using media queries
+2. add a test for clicking the increment button
+3. add a test for clicking the decrement button
+4. add a test for multiple increments and decrements
+5. add any remaining tests needed (e.g. the reset button, delete button, etc.)